 - If this is your first time filling out the FAFSA form, you will need to create a FSA ID.
 This ID will allow you (and your parents, if you are a dependent student) to access Federal Student Aid's online system.
 Dependent students, parents, and independent students need to apply for their own separate FSA IDs.
 The FSA ID serves as a pin number, a signature, and is also used when accessing the online Federal Student Aid website.

 - You are able to list up to 10 colleges that you would like your FAFSA sent.
 You must add the federal school code 007635 on your FAFSA.
-This federal school code is for CT State, but will appear as Capital Community College on the FAFSA until summer 2023.

 To be considered for financial aid, you must, at a minimum, satisfy the following criteria: